 - 75 g sesame seeds

-- Prepare a deep dish with sesame seeds, preheat the oven to 180°C and line a baking tray with some parchment paper.
+- Prepare a deep dish with sesame seeds, preheat the oven to 365°F, and line a baking tray with some parchment paper.75 g sesame seeds

-- In a bowl, mix the almond flour and baking soda; in a second bowl, mix the tahini, honey and vanilla.
-Combine the liquid ingredients with the dry ingredients, and mix with a spoon or with your hands.
+- In a bowl, mix the almond flour and baking soda; in a second bowl, mix the tahini, honey, and vanilla.
+Combine the liquid ingredients with the dry ingredients, and mix with a spoon or with your hands.150 g almond flour, ½ teaspoon baking soda, 75 g tahini, 110 g honey (or half maple syrup and half agave syrup, for the vegan version), a few drops of vanilla extract

 - Form little balls with the dough obtained and roll into the plate with the sesame seeds, until each ball is completely covered with sesame seeds.
 I made about twenty large cookies because my little dough balls were 25 g each.
-If you reduce the size of the dough balls, you will obviously get smaller sized cookies.
+If you reduce the size of the dough balls, you will get smaller-sized cookies.

 - Bake the cookies in the preheated oven for about ten minutes.
 If you take the baking tray out of the oven after 8 to 10 minutes of baking, the cookies will be ready but chewy (we like them like that!); if you lengthen the baking time, up to 12 minutes, you will get crunchier cookies.